The short answer is: anyone who makes decisions.

 Many organizations who leverage voting software also receive help from vote management consulting services.

 The vote consulting expert’s role is to assist in the design, setup, and management a successful vote.

 Vote management services are valuable because they help organizations:

 This was a high-level introduction to the world of online voting systems.

-At this point, you know what they are, why you'd be looking for one, and how a structure to better convey your requirements to potential vendors in a sales process.
+At this point, you know what they are, why you'd be looking for one, and how to structure a conversation to better convey your requirements to potential vendors in a sales process.

 When you start speaking with voting software partners - remember to guide the discussion by focusing on what's important to your organization.
 Depending on who you reach out to, this process should be relatively smooth and enjoyable.